open-atmos/PySDM/paper/paper.md

 The usage examples for `Python` were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser.
 All Python examples are ready for use with the `mybinder.org` and the `Google Colab` platforms.

-Continuous integration infrastructure used in the development of PySDM assures the targeted full usability on Linux, macOS and Windows environments.
+Continuous integration infrastructure used in the development of PySDM assures the targeted full usability on Linux, macOS, and Windows environments.
-Compatibility with Python versions 3.7 through 3.9 is maintained as of time of writing.
+Compatibility with Python versions 3.7 through 3.9 is maintained as of the time of writing.
 Test coverage for PySDM is reported using the `codecov.io` platform.
 Coverage analysis of the backend code requires execution with JIT-compilation disabled for the CPU backend (e.g., using the `NUMBA_DISABLE_JIT=1` environment variable setting).